finbourne/lusid-sdk-csharp-preview/sdk/docs/AggregationApi.md

             var apiInstance = new AggregationApi(Configuration.Default);
             var scope = scope_example;  // string | The scope of the portfolio
             var code = code_example;  // string | The code of the portfolio
-            var request = new CreateRecipeRequest(); // CreateRecipeRequest | The request specifying the parameters of the aggregation (optional)
+            var request = new CreateRecipeRequest(); // CreateRecipeRequest | The request specifying the parameters to generating the recipe (optional)

             try
             {